How To Strengthen Your Gut Health Through Food

 1.)
 Bitter vegetables:

 Peppermint helps relieve gas and discomfort in the gut.
-For people with IBS or for anyone with occasional excess gas formation drinking peppermint tea between meals can be very helpful.
+For people with IBS or anyone with occasional excess gas formation drinking peppermint tea between meals can be very helpful.

 4.)
 Jerusalem artichoke: